 - Please double check you have all your belongings before you leave.

-- A prompt 9am departure is essential for our clean teams to carry out our detailed cleaning protocol and to ensure all of our guests are arriving to a clean and disinfected property.
+- A prompt 9am departure is essential for our clean teams to carry out our detailed cleaning protocol and to ensure all of our guests are arriving to a clean and sanitised property.

 Shop at home.

-We recommend that your initial supermarket shop is done at home and that you bring what you need for the first few days, to help you avoid busy supermarkets and local shortages.
+We recommend that your initial supermarket shop is done at home and that you bring what you need for the first few days.
 This also means you can relax into your holiday as soon as you arrive.